 Step 3: Start Mining

 Double-click the .bat file to start the miner.
 The miner will start, run the setx commands to set these environment variables, initialize each of your GPUs, create a DAG file on each of your GPUs and start hashing.
 Let it run for about 20 seconds and then press “s” to display your hash rate.
-If you have completed the steps above, you should see this screen.

 Setting up a batch file for Ethereum…